-Windward Community College seeks to improve the quality of life and provide direct educational assistance to individuals, businesses, and special interest groups.
-Career & Community Education provides services for individual communities and the general public by making available a variety of instructional, cultural, recreational, and career/workforce services in which the institution has special competence or the community has special needs.
-Career & Community Education also coordinates campus and off-campus programs.
+Windward Community College seeks to provide career and lifelong learning to the Koʻolau region and beyond.
+Career & Community Education provides career/workforce services, and instructional, cultural, and recreational programming in which the institution has special competence or the community has special needs.

-The College offers professional development and continuing education opportunities on and off-campus in Windward Oʻahu.
+The College offers professional development and continuing education opportunities on and off-campus in Windward O'ahu.
 Persons who are interested in courses should contact the Career & Community Education office at 808-235-7433.